For more than 25 years, the federal ban on sports wagering, PASPA, ensured that the sports betting industry was mostly relegated to Nevada.

 New Jersey has a population of 9 million, and banked $245.6 million in iGaming revenue in 2017.
 PA boasts three million more residents than its neighbor, and could potentially rake in upwards of $350 million, still $50 million less than projected estimates for sports betting.

-At this early stage, there are still too many unknowns to predict with any certainty how much revenue PA sports wagering might bring in.
-But with Pennsylvania’s large population of passionate sports fans, it’s clear that the industry could thrive in the state.
+At this early stage, there are still too many unknowns to predict with any certainty how much revenue sports wagering will ultimately bring to the state.
+But with Pennsylvania’s large population of passionate sports fans, it’s clear that the industry could thrive.

 Pennsylvania sports betting: FAQ

-When will I be able to bet on sports in Pennsylvania?
+Where am I able to bet on sports in Pennsylvania?

 What is the current legal status:

-The state’s recent expanded gambling bill (HB 271) allows potentially any of the state’s 12 licensed slots casinos may open their own books.
+The state’s recent expanded gambling bill (HB 271) allows potentially any of the state’s 12 (soon 13) licensed slots casinos to open their own books.

 According to the law: